Engineered Resilience

 [Bench] Cord blood reveals newborns exposed to far more PFAS than previously known (MedicalXpress)

-Mount Sinai researchers used data science methods to estimate total prenatal PFAS exposure from archived umbilical cord blood.
-Results showed infants exposed to perfluorinated chemicals, polyfluorinated chemicals, and fluorotelomers before birth.
+• Mount Sinai researchers used data science to estimate total prenatal PFAS exposure from archived umbilical cord blood

 [Translation] Air pollution directly harms brains—not just via heart disease—in 28M older Americans (ScienceDaily)

-Emory study in PLOS Medicine found long-term PM2.5 exposure linked to higher Alzheimer's likelihood.
-Connection stems from pollution's direct effects on the brain rather than through related conditions like hypertension.
+• Emory study found long-term PM2.5 exposure linked to higher Alzheimer's likelihood via direct brain effects

 Early Detection & Biomarkers